Beuth-Erdelt/DBMS-Benchmarker/docs/Usecases.md

 We want to measure how long it takes to run one query in a DBMS.

 The following performs a counting query 10 times against one DBMS.
-A report in latex is generated containing a plot of the 10 runs.
-It also contains statistics, which ignore the first 5 runs as warmups.
-The statistics are shown in a table, as boxplots, plots and bar charts.
 The script benchmarks the execution of the query and also the transfer of data.
 The result (the number of rows in table test) is stored and should be the same for each run.